cmda-bt/be-course-20-21/.github/ISSUE_TEMPLATE/5_week-6.md

 ---
-name: Week 4
+name: Topic
-about: Store user input in a MongoDB database instead of the server!
+about: Let us know what topic you picked and explain what you are going to work on during the team assessment
-title: Week 4
+title: Topic
-labels: 'week-4, storage'
+labels: 'week-6, topic'
 ---

-# Storage
+# Topic

 ## Name
 <!-- Add your name here-->